Menu

 • Oversee volunteers, focused on K-12 students and adults during restoration project days, including leading planting groups or learning stations.

-• Teach concepts of restoration and climate change science through inquiry-based learning to K-12 students.
+• Teach place-based concepts of restoration science through inquiry-based learning to K-12 students.

 • Implement restoration practices such as native species planting and willow harvesting with the guidance of Project Managers and Senior Project Managers.